qwertyfinger/android-simple-boilerplate/README.md

 # Android Simple Boilerplate
-Provides a convenient **basic start-off point** for all of your new Android projects.
+Provides a convenient **basic start-off point** for all your new Android projects.

 Tries to employ the best tools and practices.
 It **does not** contain any architectural patterns or solutions.